bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

 What is actually JSON?
 JSON stands for JavaScript Object Notation.
-It\'s a way to represent objects in JavaScript.
-It\'s actually not just used in JavaScript, it\'s a very commonly used for data exchange on the web.
+It&apos;s a way to represent objects in JavaScript.
+It&apos;s actually not just used in JavaScript, it&apos;s a very commonly used for data exchange on the web.
 So, as I was saying before, many APIs provide you with messages and these messages are encoded in JavaScript notation.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->